pablobarrientos/funky/documentation/funky/org.funky.option/get-or-else.md

 `infix fun <A> `[`Option`](-option/index.md)`<A>.getOrElse(default: () -> A): A`

-Returns the option's value if the option is non-empty, otherwise return the result of evaluating default.
+Returns the option's value if the option is non-empty, otherwise returns the result of evaluating default.